-MON_T_PROF_INDEX_SECTION: This table contains summary statistics for the transverse profile distortion statistics stored in the MON T PROF INDEX POINT table.
+MON_T_PROF_INDEX_SECTION: This table contains summary statistics for the transverse profile distortion statistics stored in the MON_T_PROF_INDEX_POINT table.

-9.2.2 MON RUT DEPTH POINT Table
+9.2.2 MON_RUT_DEPTH_POINT Table

 The MON_RUT_DEPTH_POINT table contains rut-depth information collected manually in the field using a 1.2-m (4-ft) straightedge.
 These measurements were primarily limited to SPS-3 test sections; however, these measurements were also made on other test sections.
 The coverage of these data varies between LTPP regions.
+These measurements were discontinued since it can be shown from the transverse profile measurements that on some pavements, the depression in the wheel path can be wider that 1.2 m (4 ft).